COUNSELING & MENTAL HEALTH QUESTIONS

-- If the therapist has knowledge of abuse of a child, elder, or a person with a disability.
+- If the counselor has knowledge of abuse of a child, elder, or a person with a disability.

-- If the therapist has knowledge of intent to harm himself/herself or others.
+- If the counselor has knowledge of intent to harm himself/herself or others.

-- If the therapist receives a court order to the contrary.
+- If the counselor receives a court order to the contrary.

 How can I get the most out of my counseling sessions?